ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-We can see how the Magnolia API makes it easy to access field names and
-typeclasses for each parameter.

 Kita dapat melihat bagaimana APA Magnolia mempermudah pengaksesan nama bidang
 dan kelas tipe untuk tiap parameter.

-Now add support for annotations to handle user preferences.
-To avoid looking up
-the annotations on every encoding, we will cache them in an array.
-Although field
-access to an array is non-total, we are guaranteed that the indices will always
-align.
-Performance is usually the victim in the trade-off between specialisation
-and generalisation.

 Sekarang, kita akan menambah anotasi untuk menangani prarasa pengguna.
 Untuk
 menghindari mengingat-ingat anotasi pada tiap penyandian, kita akan menyimpannya